kmpm/ansible-role-caddy/README.md

-Role Name
+Caddy
 =========

-A brief description of the role goes here.
+A role that, possibly compiles, and installs caddy.

 Requirements
 ------------